ScialdoneLab/CIARA/README.md

 ### **[Human gastrula](https://github.com/ScialdoneLab/CIARA/blob/master/vignettes/Human_gastrula_december_2021.Rmd):**
+This tutorial is an extension of waht is shown in the vignette provided within the CIARA package.
-This tutorial uses single cell RNA seq from human embryo at the gastrulation state from [Tyser *et al.*, 2021](https://www.biorxiv.org/content/10.1101/2020.07.21.213512v1).
+This tutorial uses single cell RNA seq from human embryo at the gastrulation state from [Tyser *et al.*, 2021](https://www.nature.com/articles/s41586-021-04158-y).
 The raw count matrix was downloaded from  [http://human-gastrula.net].
 An extremely rare population of primordial germ cells (PGCs-7 cells) is easily identifed with entropy of mixing.

 ## Python version